whiplashomega/elthelas2/data/spellsv2/stoneskin.markdown

 **Damage**: []

 This spell turns the flesh of a willing creature you touch as hard as stone.
-Until the spell ends, the target has resistance to nonmagical bludgeoning, piercing, and slashing damage.
+Until the spell ends, the target has resistance to bludgeoning, piercing, and slashing damage.